Bangkok’s ‘Dr. Love’ wants to help Chinese couples make babies

 China’s decision three years ago to allow two-child families hasn’t managed to boost baby numbers.
 Births fell 3.5 percent to 17.2 million nationwide last year, according to the Bureau of National Statistics.
 And divorces are showing more momentum than marriages.

-China’s campaign to encourage couples to have more babies “probably gives them more stress, because their peers and the whole society is expecting some outcome,” said Wei.
-“So all this hasn’t been easy.”
+China’s campaign to encourage couples to have more babies “probably gives them more stress, because their peers and the whole society is expecting some outcome,” Wei said.

 -